The story opens on the Planet Krypton, wherein Lara Lor-Van

 ), that Lois also be taken with them.
 Though Swanwick points out that the deal was originally for only Kal-El to be handed over, Lois goes along.
 Before they reach Zod's ship, Lois is fitted with a breathing apparatus, as the atmosphere on the ship will be toxic to humans.
 When Faora is distracted, Clark slips Lois the key he used to restart the Arctic ship.

-On board the ship Zod welcomes Clark, who few moments later collapses to the floor of the ship, seemingly unable to breathe.
+On board the ship Zod welcomes Clark, who a few moments later collapses to the floor of the ship, seemingly unable to breathe.
 Though Lois is worried for him, Zod assures her that Clark's body is simply adjusting to the Kryptonian atmosphere aboard the ship.

 Clark passes out, and finds himself in a dreamlike vision of his family's farm.
 Zod explains to Clark that after the destruction of Krypton, the portal to the Phantom Zone where they were trapped was opened again.
 After modifying the portal's Phantom Drive, they were able to transport themselves all across the galaxy in the Black Zero.
 Visiting the various planets which colonizing ships were sent, their searches for a new planet proved unfruitful, as each of the colonists sent to these various planets were found to have perished.
 However, Zod and his followers took what they could from the remnants of their civilization, including a terraforming machine called a "World Engine".